pra-cloud/Inc_42_task_repo/README.md

-**Devops-Task-For-Inc42**

-Docker-Hub user account name :- pm55

-**Go application:-**

-Dockerhub image : pm55/go-app:latest

-Go application is exposed on port 8080 For run the docker container use below command:

-docker run -d -p 8080:8080 pm55/go-app:latest

-You can  access this application from browser use localhost: http://localhost:8000
+# DevOps Task for Inc42

+This repository contains the code and configurations for a DevOps task aimed at deploying a Go application using Docker.
+Below are the instructions to get started:

+## Docker Hub User Account
+The Docker Hub user account associated with this project is pm55.

+### Go Application
+The Go application is containerized and available as a Docker image on Docker Hub.

+### Docker Image
+Image Name: pm55/go-app
+Tag: latest
+Running the Docker Container
+To run the Docker container with the Go application, execute the following command: